 A five-shot afternoon wind at Royal Greens Country Club made things considerably more difficult for the later tee times during the first round of the Saudi International.
 Othman Almulla, Saudi Arabia’s No. 1 ranked player was at three-under at one point – he finished at one-over.
 However, he goes off at 8:30 a.m. tomorrow and conditions should be more serene.

-Almulla took questions after his opening round 71 and listening to him – he’s appreciative for the opportunity to chase his golf dreams.
+Othman Almulla questions after his opening round 71 and listening to him – he’s appreciative for the opportunity to chase his golf dreams.

 “I said this year was going to be different.
 I started to get the hang of things last year and then Covid hit.
 I took a step back and thought how great of an opportunity I have to represent the Kingdom and fly the flag around,” he says.